FoxInFlame/MyAnimeListAdder/README.md

 - Choose CSS Theme from Options
 - In-Page QMAL for gogoanime.io, crunchyroll.com and kissanime.to

-#### New features of Version 1.3.2
+#### New features of Version 1.3.3

-- Colored text in In-Page QMAL
+- A link to open QMAL from a MAL anime page!
-- Fixed 5 issued bugs
+- Fixed 3 bugs.
-- Fixed a bunch of (like 10) unissued minor bugs
-- And also fixed the add/edit button in MaterializeCSS popup moving up and down unnecessarily.
 - Probably more.

-#### Removed features from previous version (1.3.1)
+#### Removed features from previous version (1.3.2)

 - Nothing.

 #### Next up for 1.X, 2.0, and later on.

+- Link to open QMAL on many other anime pages, such as AniDB, AniList, gogoAnime, etc.
 - Use a better MAL API
 - More input fields in popup for chosen anime, such as start/end date, rewatched episodes, etc (1.X)
 - Add an option to disable CPU-demanding animations and transitions (1.X)